Metabolic dysfunction–associated steatotic liver disease: Liver biopsy

 According to AASLD guidelines, a liver biopsy may be considered in people with MASLD who are at increased risk of having steatohepatitis with or without advanced fibrosis, but only when all other competing chronic liver diseases are excluded (such as alcoholic liver disease).
-The presence of metabolic syndrome, MASLD Fibrosis Score (FIB-4), or liver stiffness (as measured by Vibration-controlled transient elastography or MRE) can identify the individuals who are at higher risk of steatohepatitis or advanced fibrosis.
+The presence of metabolic syndrome, MASLD Fibrosis Score (FIB-4), or liver stiffness (as measured by Vibration-controlled transient elastography or MRE) can identify individuals who are at higher risk of steatohepatitis or advanced fibrosis.

 Management

-MASLD warrants treatment regardless of whether the affected person is overweight or not.
+MASLD warrants treatment regardless of whether the affected person is overweight.
 MASLD is a preventable cause of death.
 Guidelines are available from the American Association for the Study of Liver Diseases (AASLD), American Association of Clinical Endocrinologists (AACE) National Institute for Health and Care Excellence (NICE), the European Association for the Study of the Liver (EASL), and the Asia-Pacific Working Party on MASFLD.

 Lifestyle

 Weight loss is the most effective treatment for MASLD and MASH.
 A loss of 5% to 10% body weight is recommended and has shown regression of liver damage, with 10% to 40% weight loss completely reversing MASH without cirrhosis.
-A weight loss of greater than 10% was associated with resolution of MASH in 90% of people in a biopsy based study.
+A weight loss of greater than 10% was associated with the resolution of MASH in 90% of people in a biopsy-based study.
 A structured weight loss program helps people with MASLD lose more weight compared with advice alone.
-This type of program also leads to improvements in MASFLD measured using blood tests, ultrasound, imaging, or liver biopsies.
-Although fibrosis improves with lifestyle interventions and weight loss, there is limited evidence for cirrhosis improvement.
+This type of program also leads to improvements in MASLD measured by blood tests, ultrasound, imaging, or liver biopsies.
+Although fibrosis improves with lifestyle interventions and weight loss, there is limited evidence for improvement in cirrhosis.

-A combination of improved diet and exercise, rather than either alone, appears to best help manage MASFLD and reduce insulin resistance.
+A combination of improved diet and exercise, rather than either alone, appears to help manage MASFLD and reduce insulin resistance.
 Motivational support, such as with cognitive behavioral therapy, is helpful, as most people with MASLD do not perceive their condition as a disease, and thus have a low motivation to change.

-Higher-intensity behavioral weight loss therapies (diet and exercise combined) may produce more weight loss than lower-intensity ones.
-A 2019 systematic review suggested a change of guidelines to recommend these therapies for MASLD management.
-Weight loss is associated with improvements in biomarkers, MASLD grade, and reduced chances of MASH, but its effect on long-term health was not known.
+Higher-intensity behavioral weight loss therapies (diet and exercise combined) may produce greater weight loss than lower-intensity ones.
+A 2019 systematic review suggested updating the guidelines to recommend these therapies for MASLD management.
+Weight loss is associated with improvements in biomarkers, MASLD severity, and a lower risk of MASH, but its effect on long-term health is not known.

-2021 meta-analyses of trials over periods of 1 to 28 months found limited evidence to indicate that lifestyle modifications and nutritional supplementation have an effect on mortality, liver cirrhosis, liver decompensation, liver transplantation, and hepatocellular carcinoma in people with non-alcohol-related fatty liver disease; authors said that it was unlikely that differences in clinical outcomes would become apparent in trials with less than 5 years to 10 years of follow‐up, and that sample sizes needed to be much larger than had been used.
+2021 meta-analyses of trials over periods of 1 to 28 months found limited evidence to indicate that lifestyle modifications and nutritional supplementation affect mortality, liver cirrhosis, liver decompensation, liver transplantation, and hepatocellular carcinoma in people with non-alcohol-related fatty liver disease; authors said that it was unlikely that differences in clinical outcomes would become apparent in trials with less than 5 years to 10 years of follow‐up, and that sample sizes needed to be much larger than had been used.